-(2011) yields would yield almost an order of magnitude larger changes in TSI and RF (right scale in Fig. 14).
+slope in the relationship between TSI and the interplanetary magnetic field as suggested by Fröhlich (2009).
+Applying the relationships between TSI and Φ suggested by Shapiro et al. (2011) yields changes almost an order of magnitude larger in TSI and RF (right scale in Fig. 14).

 We compare our newly produced TSI record with two other recently published reconstructions based on radionuclide production, Vieira et al. (2011) (VEA11) and Steinhilber et al. (2012) (SEA12).
 For the last millennium, the data from Delaygue and Bard (2011) (DB11) is shown for completeness.
-During three grand minima in the last millennium, i.e. the Wolf, Spörer and Maunder minima, SEA12 shows plateau-like values, apparently caused by a truncation of the $\Phi$ record to positive values.
-Also VEA11 suggests lower values during these minima compared to our reconstructions record, but in general the differences in the TSI reconstructions are small, in particular when compared to the large TSI variations suggested by Shapiro et al. (2011).
+During three grand minima in the last millennium, i.e. the Wolf, Spörer and Maunder minima, SEA12 shows plateau-like values, apparently caused by a truncation of the Φ record to positive values.
+Also VEA11 suggests lower values during these minima compared to our reconstructions, but in general the differences in the TSI reconstructions are small, in particular when compared to the large TSI variations suggested by Shapiro et al. (2011).

-Well known solar periodicities in TSI contain the Hallstatt (2300 yr), Eddy (1000 yr), Suess (210 yr) and Gleissberg de Vries cycle (70-100 yr) as also discussed by Wanner et al. (2008) and Lundstedt et al. (2006).
-These periodicities are also present in our reconstruction (Fig. 15), as well as the long-term modulation of approx. 6000 yr (Xapsos and Burke, 2009) (not shown).
+Well-known solar periodicities in TSI contain the Hallstatt (2300 yr), Eddy (1000 yr), Suess (210 yr) and Gleissberg cycle (70-100 yr) as also discussed by Wanner et al. (2008) and Lundstedt et al. (2006).
+These periodicities are also present in our reconstruction (Fig. 15), as well as the long-term modulation of approximately 6000 yr (Xapsos and Burke, 2009) (not shown).
 A wavelet (Morlet) power spectrum indicates that the power associated with the different cycles fluctuated somewhat during the Holocene.

-We test use the predictability of TSI given by its periodic nature to extrapolate insolation changes up to 2300 2500 AD.
-The extrapolation is calculated by fitting an auto-regressive model (AR(p)) of order p applying Burg's using autogregressive (AR) modeling, applying the Burgmethod (Kay, 1988) for parameter optimization (Fig. 15c).
-The order of the model is the number of past timesteps (i.e. years) years of the TSI record used to fit the model to the timeseries.
+We test the predictability of TSI given by its periodic nature to extrapolate insolation changes up to 2300 AD.
+The extrapolation is calculated by fitting an autoregressive model (AR(p)) of order p, applying Burg's method (Kay, 1988) for parameter optimisation (Fig. 15c).
+The order of the model is the number of past time steps (i.e. years) used to fit the model to the time series.
 We note that the spectrum of TSI is not strictly stationary (Fig. 15b), limiting the confidence in forecasting future changes in TSI.
-We forecast TSI in the historical period (dashed lines in Fig. 15c) to test to which degree TSI changes can by considered as an AR(p) process.
-Obviously, not all changes are matched in the historic period, although the present high values of TSI seems to be predictable based on past TSI changes, for example 1000thorder means that only the period 1005-2005 AD is used for fitting while the 10000thorder model takes the entire TSI record into account.
-Common to all extrapolations is the decreasing TSI in the next 10-

-20 yr to a magnitude comparable to 1900 AD.
+We forecast TSI in the historical period (dashed lines in Fig. 15c) to test to which degree TSI changes can be considered as an AR(p) process.
+Obviously, not all changes are matched in the historic period, although the present high values of TSI seems to be predictable based on past TSI changes.
+Common to all extrapolations is the decreasing TSI in the next 10-20 yr to a magnitude comparable to 1900 AD.
 Towards 2200 AD, all three extrapolations show again increasing TSI.